Johann Friedrich Struensee, Favorite of King Christian VII of Denmark and Norway and Lover of his wife Queen Caroline Matilda

 Queen Caroline Matilda was also punished.
 Her marriage was dissolved on April 6, 1772.
 She lost her title of Queen and was forcibly separated from her children whom she never saw again.
 Caroline Matilda was not quite 20-years-old.
 Originally, it was decided that Caroline Matilda was to be held in custody for life at Aalborghus Castle in Aalborg, Denmark, but her brother King George III intervened.
 King George III sent Sir Robert Murray Keith, a British diplomat, to negotiate her release from Danish imprisonment.
 On May 28, 1772, Caroline Matilda was sent to Celle in her brother’s Kingdom of Hanover and lived the rest of her life at Celle Castle.
 Her imprisonment was not to last long.
 Caroline Matilda died of “a putrid fever and sore throat,” probably scarlet fever, on May 10, 1775, at the age of 23.
 She was buried at the Stadtkirche St. Marien (link in German) in Celle next to her great-grandmother Sophia Dorothea of Celle, Electoral Princess of Hanover, wife of the future King George I of Great Britain, who suffered a similar fate.

-After the fall of Struensee, Christian VII’s stepmother Dowager Queen Juliana Marie and her son, Christian’s half-brother Hereditary Prince Frederik reinstated the Council of State.
+After the fall of Struensee, Christian VII’s stepmother Dowager Queen Juliana Marie and her son, Christian’s half-brother Hereditary Prince Frederik, reinstated the Council of State.
 Christian was only nominally king from 1772 onward.
 Between 1772 and 1784, Denmark was ruled by Queen Dowager Juliana Marie, Hereditary Prince Frederik, and Cabinet Secretary Ove Høegh-Guldberg.
 From 1784, Christian’s son, the future King Frederik VI, ruled permanently as a prince regent.

-Christian lived in isolation with a caretaker.
+The former King Christian VII lived in isolation with a caretaker.
 When he was behaving too violently, he was locked up in his room or tied to his chair.
 His only involvement with the government was when he had to sign “Christian Rex” on formal papers.
 On March 13, 1808, in Rendsburg, Schleswig (then in Denmark, now in Germany) King Christian VII died from a stroke at the age 59.
 He was buried in Frederik V’s Chapel at Roskilde Cathedral in Roskilde, Denmark.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.